lesaint/lesaint.github.io/_drafts/using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.md

 ---
 layout: post
-title: Using enum instead of String to resolve view
+title: Using enum instead of String to resolve views in Spring MVC
+tags: SpringMVC
 ---

 The project I'm currently working on uses Spring MVC.
 This framework is nice, mature and efficient.